S4 method for class 'sf'

 k

-(optional) Number of nearest neighbors used for symbolization.
+(optional) number of nearest neighbors used in symbolization.

 block

-(optional) Number of blocks used for spatial block bootstrap.
+(optional) number of blocks used in spatial block bootstrap.

 boot